 ^{}All information in this handbook has been written according to subject handbooks and policies, correct at time of printing.
 All assessment procedures are updated yearly and can be found at: International Baccalaureate Organization.
-(2021) Diploma Programme Assessment procedures 2022.
+(2023) Diploma Programme Assessment procedures 2023.
 Cardiff.
-IBO and individual subject guides as well as the most recent assessment procedures documents published by the IB are available via our school website: www.merici.act.edu.au.
+More information about policies are available via our school website: www.merici.act.edu.au.